RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What this wage will be will depend on your location and employer.
 If you’re based in London, you can expect a little more due to the increased living expenses of living in the capital city.

-On average, based on the student-written reviews on Higherin, you can expect between £19,000 and £26,000 per year.
-However, always best to check the job listing if they have said what salary they will pay you.
+On average, based on the student-written job reviews on Higherin, you can expect between £19,000 and £26,000 per year.
+However, it's always best to check the job listing to specifics.
+Remember: as a full time employee, you'll also be eligible for company benefits, such as gym membership or healthcare plans.

 How to apply for a retail placement